pymtl/pymtl3/README.md

-Baseline PyMTL3 for GTHDL PLDI Submission
+Baseline PyMTL3 for GTHDL Paper
 ==========================================================================

 This repo simulates with the three designs (idiv, proc, cgra) used in